spencerm89/hysteresis3/inst/doc/index.md

 Fitting Multiple Ellipses Simultaneously
 ------------------------------------------

-The argument subjects in the function **fel** can be used to fit multiple ellipses which share the same period at one time.
+The argument subjects in the function **fel** can be used to fit multiple ellipses, which share the same period, at one time.
 In this case **fel** produces an object of class ellipsefitlist instead of ellipsefit, and methods for objects of class ellipsefitlist exist for the functions **summary**, **plot**, and **print**.
 Ellipses are separated by levels given by the argument subjects, which can be either a vector or a list of vectors treated as factors.
-Below is an example of subjects in use.
+Below is an example of fitting multiple ellipses using subjects option.

 ```r